 Very few, if any, men or women finish doing down dog pose at the yoga studio, roll up their mats, and that night eat the family dog for dinner.
 Some might have Buffalo wings, which have nothing to do with buffalos, and someone might even have a buffalo burger, which are actual buffalos made into sandwiches.

 Although cats and dogs are out of bounds, many people eat an animal of some kind for dinner, mostly a bird, a pig, or a cow.
+When they do, it usually looks like something it wasn’t when it was alive.
+Sometimes it’s invisible, hidden by sauces and batter.

-In fact, whether they practice yoga, or not, almost everyone eats animals.
+Whether they practice yoga, or not, almost everyone eats animals.
 In the Western world 97% of everyone eats them, according to Vegetarian Times.
 In the birthplace of yoga, however, which is India, close to 40% of the population is vegetarian.
 The remainder, for the most part, eat meat only occasionally, mainly for cultural and partly for economic reasons.

 Many people who practice yoga today understand the conservative underpinnings of the practice that forswears eating animals.
 Most of them, however, sit on the farm fence about it.
+They don’t want to pick a bone about it.

 Old-school yoga masters like K. Pattabhi Jois, the man who made vinyasa what it is, and B. K. S. Iyengar, the man who made alignment what it is, eschewed eating animals.